fieldtrip/website/tutorial/beamformer.md

 _Figure: The time-frequency presentation used to determine the time- and frequency-windows prior to beamforming.
 The squares indicate the selected time-frequency tiles for the pre- and post-response.._

-{% include /shared/tutorial/preprocessing_fic.md %}
+{% include /shared/tutorial/definetrial_all.md %}

-### Time windows of interest
+### Select conditions and time windows of interest

+We have identified the beta band effect on trials belonging to the fully incongruent condition (FIC, coded with a trigger value of 3).
+We will therefore now only select trials belonging to this condition based on the trigger information, that was saved in the trialinfo field during the call to ft_preprocessing.
-Now we select the time windows of interest: the pre- and post stimulus windows.
-This requires the preprocessed data (see above), which is available from the [FieldTrip FTP server (dataFIC.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/dataFIC.mat).
-Load the data with the following comman
+Further we need to 'cut' out the time windows of interest: the pre- and post stimulus windows.
+We will do the selection of trials and time windows in one call to  **[ft_redefinetrial](/reference/ft_redefinetrial)**:

-    load dataFIC

-Now 'cut' out the pre- and post-stimulus time window

     cfg = [];
+    cfg.trials = data_all.trialinfo == 3;
     cfg.toilim = [-0.5 0];
-    dataPre = ft_redefinetrial(cfg, dataFIC);
+    dataPre = ft_redefinetrial(cfg, data_all);

     cfg.toilim = [0.8 1.3];
+    cfg.trials = data_all.trialinfo == 3;
-    dataPost = ft_redefinetrial(cfg, dataFIC);
+    dataPost = ft_redefinetrial(cfg, data_all);

-As mentioned in the Background, it is ideal to contrast the activity of interest against some control.

-1. Suitable control windows are, for example:
-    - Activity contrasted with baseline (example shown here using dataPre)
-    - Activity of condition 1 contrasted with condition 2 (example not shown)
-2. However, if no other suitable data condition or baseline time-window exists, then
-    - Activity contrasted with estimated noise (example shown below)
-    - Use normalized leadfields (mentioned in ['the forward model and lead field matrix'](/tutorial/beamformer?&#the_forward_model_and_lead_field_matrix) section and Exercise 4 below)

-The null hypothesis for both options within (1) is that the data in both conditions are the same, and thus the best spatial filter is the one that is computed using both data conditions together (also known as ['common filters'](/example/common_filters_in_beamforming)).
-This common filter is then applied separately to each condition.
+Subsequently you can save the data to disk.

+  save dataFIC

+or simply load the pre-computed data available from the [FieldTrip FTP server (dataFIC.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/PreprocData.mat).
+For loading this data into MATLAB use the following command:

+  load PreprocData

 ### Exercise 1: data length